automerge/automerge-swift/Sources/Automerge/Automerge.docc/FiveMinuteQuickstart.md

 # Five Minute Quick Start

-A quick-start guide to use Automerge in your iOS or macOS app.
+A quick-start guide on how to use Automerge for your iOS or macOS app.

 ## Overview